ericrasmussen/chromaticleaves/posts/the-great-template-heist.markdown

 that demonstrate different ways to repeat or conditionally include text and templates.

 Contributions or issues/ideas are very welcome.
-As I work through other examples I will try to distill them and add them to this repo, with the intent of building up a nice set of Heist examples in the context of a working Snap application.

 <hr />